 Submissions to this program may cover a wide range of topics and subject matter and may be more narrowly focused than submissions to the above categories and feature a variety of topics of interest to members, provided that the proposal is well crafted.

-The Program Committee is seeking proposals for sessions which are inclusive and diverse, including diversity of entomological science, speaker locality, career path (research, education, industry, extension, government, etc.) and background (gender, ethnicity, career stage, etc.) are encouraged.
+The Program Committee is seeking proposals for sessions which are inclusive and diverse, including diversity of entomological science, speaker locality, career path (research, education, industry, extension, government, etc.), career stage (undergraduate, graduate, early career, mid-career, and established), and background (gender, ethnicity, etc.) are encouraged.

 Workshops